-wogma rating: The keen should rent; else TV/online (?) - But its musical magic deserves theatre visit
+wogma rating: Watch some time, some day, but for sure (?) - But its musical magic deserves theatre visit

 A musical feast for the ears and eyes.
 Irrespective of your understanding or taste, this katyar (dagger) strikes a right chord with your heart.
 A potential milestone for Marathi cinema, this near-perfect period drama is sadly marred by narrative flow.
 Yet, the rating has a rare exception.
 A film like this does deserve theatre experience at least once.Read more